 Jessy Servi - Food Leader Certificate Course Co-leader

 Jessy is passionate about building healthy relationships.
-She trusts that each of us could live happier and healthier lives if we believed in our selves deeply, living connected to nature and in alignment with our passions and our purpose.
+She trusts that each of us can live happier and healthier lives if we believe in ourselves deeply, living connected to nature and in alignment with our passions and our purpose.